EfremGhebre/Labb-3-Web-API/README.md

 Before you run the application for the first time, the following steps are required to execute the intended functionality of the application:

-- **Database Creation**: Prior to debugging the application, you will need to migrate the data using the command *Add-Migration* in your NuGetPackaage Manager console, following a *namming for your migration within a double quote eg. "my new migration"* in order to create the Database and seed all data.
+- **Database Creation**: Prior to debugging the application, you will need to migrate the data using the command *Add-Migration* in your NuGetPackaage Manager console, following a *namming for your migration within a double quote e.g. "my new migration"* in order to create the Database and seed all data.
 - **Applying Migrations**: After adding the migration, the database needs to be updated by using the command *Update-Database* in the NuGetPackaage Manager console so that all data is synced to the newly created DB.
 The database is pre-seeded with sample data for demonstration and testing purposes.
 This includes sample persons, interests, and links that are already populated.

 ### Important Notes